Esri/arcgis-webappbuilder-widgets-themes/dev-guide/Widget-dev.md

 - The widget’s style file (css/style.css).

 ## Extend the BaseWidget class ##
 JavaScript is not a classical language.
 It is a prototypical object oriented language.
-As such, to make most developers comfortable with developing widgets, the ArcGIS WebApp Builder uses Dojo’s functions to create and extend classes.
-The ArcGIS WebApp Builder defines the `BaseWidget` class from which you create the child class, `Widget`.
+As such, to make most developers comfortable with developing widgets, the Web AppBuilder for ArcGIS uses Dojo’s functions to create and extend classes.
+The Web AppBuilder for ArcGIS defines the `BaseWidget` class from which you create the child class, `Widget`.

 Open Widget.js in a text editor.
 The basic code for extending `BaseWidget` is: